Despite owning several smokers, when it comes time to cook the turkey, I find I almost always end up firing up my pellet grill.

 2. Spatchcock the turkey

-If you want that traditional-looking Turkey you could skip this step, but I find spatchcocking has so many advantages.
+If you want that traditional-looking Thanksgiving turkey you could skip this step.
+But I find spatchcocking has so many advantages.

 You can get a more even coating of rub across the whole bird, it cooks faster, and more of the surface can absorb smoke.